-Learn about the spices & seeds I use in my Indian recipes, along with the herbs, the oils & the secret ingredients that bring out the aroma, flavor and the amazing health benefits.
+Learn about spices in Indian cooking, along with herbs, oils & the secret ingredients that bring out the aroma, flavor and the amazing health benefits of Indian recipes.

 Indian cooking is complex - it is a construct of various spices, seeds, herbs and blends.
 Each recipe has distinct flavors that you can only guess is made with plethora of spices but to know which spices exactly is another game!

 In this article, I have listed all the spices, spice blends, savory seeds and oils I use in my Indian recipes.
 The main purpose of it was to help make it easier for my Western friends and to provide one rich source of information that they can use as referring guide to buy and stock up on items for their Indian or ethnic flair!

 The amazing thing about these spices and seeds is that they will not only enhance your Indian or Pakistani style cuisine but also help you enhance some other recipes like soups, rice pilaf, quinoa, couscous, spreads, etc. Many of these spices are also used in African cuisine - which is another lovely cuisine that is very rich in flavors and similar recipes like curries, thin flat-breads, and so on.
 Bay leaves, cumin, caraway, cardamom, cloves, ginger, peppers, turmeric, red pepper, are just some of the spices similar to Indian cuisine that are also used in Africa cuisine.

 As you will see, having these spices and spice blends will give you many options to enhance the recipes as well as mix and match for different types of cuisine.
 So, let's start this very interesting article...